 The Society awards an annual Society for Musicology in Ireland Research Fellowship of €1000 in support of musicological research to a doctoral graduate without recourse to institutional funds who also meets the other eligibility criteria listed below.
 The Fellowship is intended to subsidize costs directly or indirectly associated with any form of musicological research carried out by the recipient.
 With certain exceptions (mentioned below), these may include, for example, childcare fees, general living expenses, purchase of research materials (photographs, microfilms, scores, etc.), purchase of technological equipment, research trips including accommodation expenses, limited publication and editorial costs (e.g. translation services, preparation of an index, reproduction rights), etc.

-For 2022, applications must be fully completed and submitted online by Friday 2 December 2022.
-The recipient will be notified by email, after which an announcement will be made before the end of the year.
+For 2023, applications must be fully completed and submitted online by Friday 20 October 2023.
+The recipient will be notified by email, after which an announcement will be made early in November.
 See the online application form, which contains the full terms and conditions (summarized below).

 * Application for the Fellowship is open to all members of the Society who have graduated with a doctorate and who lack recourse to institutional funds.
 This includes members who are not affiliated to an educational institution at the time of applying and those without permanent contracts who are employed on an occasional basis.

 * Eligible members must be in good standing with the Society and have been a member for a minimum of six months at the point of application.

 * The proposed research to be supported by the Fellowship must be music-related (even if the applicant's original degree award was not in music).

 * The Fellowship award may not be used for conferences, for this is already covered by the existing conference support grants scheme.

 * The Fellowship funding may not be used as full or part payment towards a book subvention or used for research towards educational/professional development courses.